-- Students must be classified as a sophomore, junior, or senior in high school. - Students must have a cumulative GPA of 2.0 for Career and Technical Education courses and 3.0 for general education - Students must take the ACCUPLACER to enroll in English Composition I and/or math courses.
-To schedule a placement test, visit www.manhattantech.edu/proctor - Students are required to submit their completed Concurrent Enrollment Form each semester they plan to enroll in courses.
+- Students must be classified as a sophomore, junior, or senior in high school. - Students must have a cumulative GPA of 2.0 for Career and Technical Education courses and 3.0 for general education courses. - Students must take the Accuplacer or submit ACT scores and meet the required placement scores to enroll in English Composition I and/or math courses.
+To schedule a placement test, visit manhattantech.edu/proctor - Students are required to submit their completed Concurrent Enrollment Form each semester they plan to enroll in courses.
 Students should check with their guidance counselor or the Manhattan Tech website for specific dates/deadlines, enrollment forms, and payment information.

-For additional information refer to www.manttantech.edu/concurrent
+For additional information refer to manhattantech.edu/concurrent